The third feature by Aijaz Khan is a heart-warming story of a boy in need of answers.

 In 25 words or less: Tender, not absorbing, but still engaging treatment of a Kashmir's child need to connect his dreams to an absent reality of a missing father and an estranged mother back to Allah himself.

-The fate of Kashmir valley is still heavily contested between India, Pakistan and China, even after the 1948 ceasefire.
-Hamid tries to move between the two extremes of a peaceful reconciliation of the opposites and documenting what lies underneath an everyday reality.
+The fate of the Kashmir Valley is still heavily contested between India, Pakistan, and China, even after the 1948 ceasefire.
+Hamid tries to move between the two extremes of a peaceful reconciliation of opposites and of documenting what lies beneath everyday reality.
 In retrospect, the film works best as a personal story of an inquiring boy in need of love and answers.

-When his father Rehmat (Sumit Kaul) and first mentor goes missing, Hamid (who knows his multiplication tables to get him ahead of the others) manages to get hold of his father's old phone.
+When his father, Rehmat (Sumit Kaul), and his first mentor go missing, Hamid (who knows his multiplication tables to get him ahead of the others) manages to get hold of his father's old phone.
 Both naive and persevering, he dials a combination of the 786 number (Rehmat told him this is Allah's number), and finds Abhay.
-His next question is to ask him if his father is with him.
+His next question is whether his father is with him.

-In contrast, the political background is hastily depicted here; as if it is one of Hamid's nightmares, to be turned off like the TV set (always bearer of bad news).
-Abhay himself here serves more as a surrogate father for Hamid than a real character himself (his own tribulations seem unwarranted here).
+In contrast, the political background is hastily depicted here, as if it is one of Hamid's nightmares, to be turned off like the TV set (always bearer of bad news).
+Abhay here serves more as a surrogate father to Hamid than as a real character (his own tribulations seem unwarranted).
 In contrast, Hamid himself is brilliantly presented and developed as a character who needs to move from being a helpless child to a constructive, self-confident community member.
 His life trajectory is what keeps the film alive.

-Cinematography is inviting, and the awe-striking beauty of Jhelum river and its surroundings here is still a gentle affair, matching Hamid's expectations.
+Cinematography is inviting, and the awe-inspiring beauty of the Jhelum River and its surroundings here remains a gentle affair, matching Hamid's expectations.
 Kashmir local actors do add the required authenticity to the piece.
 Hamid's pace at points still feels like it crosses the line between the leisurely and the languid; still, it can't distract from a sincere treatment of a child's wish to find a balance in his life turned upside down.

 Vassilis Kroustallis